msomi22/designpatterns/adapter/README.md

-# Adapter Design Pattern: Java implemenation
+# Adapter Design Pattern: Structural Design
-* Take two incompatible Interfaces
+* Take two/more incompatible/unrelated/uncommon Interfaces.
-* Make the communicate via a bridge interface/ makes them compatible
+* Make the communicate/"work together" via a bridge interface "the adapter".
+* In other words, the adapter makes them compatible without modifying the original code.

 * Related patterns are
-* Facade - Hide underlying complexity
+*Facade - Hide underlying complexity
-* Porxy - Intercept and control access to underlying logic
-* Decorator - Adds behaviour
+*Porxy - Intercept and control access to underlying logic *Decorator - Adds behaviour